twan-hub/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-This is a grocery shopping app.
+This is a budgetin app.
 This app allows you to make grocery list to specific or multiple locations.
-Also the user will be able to leave a review about their experience at each location.
+Also the user will be able to check reviews on locations before visiting along with getting directions before going.
+The app also includes a budgeting feature so the user can keep their spending habits in check.
 ### Features
 1. User Login: Users can login and create a personal account.

-2. Search: Users can search location,grocery list, and reviews by rating/text.
+2. Search: Users can search grocery list by text, category or location.

-3. Create Content: Users will be able to create grocery list and reviews.
+3. Create Content: Users will be able to create grocery list and expense reports.

-4. Location: You will be able to see where the location is located using GPS.
+4. GPS: You will be able to see where the location is located using GPS.

 ### Technologies
 1. Java